Red Kidney Beans Split During Soak

 Linda

-Sassy Sez: Oh Linda, my darling, look at your poor little split kidney beans.
-How frustrating. :(
+Sassy Sez: Oh Linda, my darling, look at your poor little split kidney beans. :(

 My first thought would be that your beans are too old.
 But you seem to be using fairly fresh beans, especially if you have purchased them in a package with a use-by date.